grafana/thema/docs/go-mapping.md

 ### Idiomatic Thema

-Exporting exactly one lineage factory per declared lineage is almost always preferable.
+Exporting exactly one `LineageFactory` per lineage is usually strongly preferable.
 There are some other idiomatic approaches to providing Thema that are less universal, but should be followed when possible:

 * Colocate the Go package containing the lineage factory in the same directory as the `.cue` file containing the lineage declaration.
 * Use Go 1.16 [embedding](https://pkg.go.dev/embed) to bind `.cue` files to the package containing your lineage factory.